OpenCTI-Platform/opencti/docs/docs/usage/exploring-observations.md

 ### General presentation

 An Infrastructure refers to a set of resources, tools, systems, or services employed by a threat to conduct their activities.
 It represents the underlying framework or support system that facilitates malicious operations, such as the command and control (C2) servers in an attack.
-Notably, like Observables, Infrastructure doesn't inherently imply malicious intent.
+Notably, like Observables, an Infrastructure doesn't inherently imply malicious intent.
 It can also represent legitimate resources affiliated with an organization (e.g. devices or servers that are part of defense, database servers targeted by an attack, etc.).

 When clicking on the Infrastructures tab at the top left, you see the list of all the Infrastructures you have access to, in respect with your [allowed marking definitions](../administration/users.md).